-Dulwich Hamlet Club History
+Dulwich Hamlet Football Club Limited

 Life in the early days was fairly tough.
 The club’s original ground in Woodwarde Road had no changing facilities.
 On match days the players used to walk half a mile through the streets of Dulwich Village to get from their dressing room to the pitch.
 Usually they had to carry the goalposts, crossbars, and corner flags with them.
 One consolation was that the players’ route took them through the gardens of the local inn where no doubt they paused on their return journey for a post-match drink or two!

-Dulwich were quickly into their stride after the Second World War and in 1948/49 they were Isthmian League champions for a fourth time.
-In 1949/50 they lifted the London Senior Cup again, and it was in the same season that fullback Reg Merritt embarked upon a long career with the Hamlet during which he made a club record 576 appearances.
+Dulwich were quickly into their stride after the Second World War and in 1949 they were Isthmian League champions for a fourth time.
+In 1950 they lifted the London Senior Cup again, and it was in the same season that fullback Reg Merritt embarked upon a long career with the Hamlet during which he made a club record 576 appearances.
 One of the most popular players of the immediate post-war period was flying left-winger Tommy Jover whose career goals tally for Dulwich has only been bettered by Edgar Kail.
 Tommy completed more than seventy years magnificent service to the club, as player, official and latterly club President from 1985 until his death at the grand age of 91 in 2008.
 The club’s main stand is now named in his honour.

 It was most appropriate that Dulwich were able to celebrate their centenary by moving into a new Champion Hill Stadium.
-Their famous old ground, which was situated on the same site, opened in 1931 and for a long time was the mecca of amateur football.
-Numerous Amateur Internationals and other important matches were staged there, including the FA Amateur Cup Final between Kingstonian and Stockton in 1932/33 that attracted a record crowd of 20,744.
+Their famous old ground, situated on the same site, opened in 1931 and for a long time was the mecca of amateur football.
+Numerous Amateur Internationals and other important matches were staged there, including the FA Amateur Cup Final between Kingstonian and Stockton in 1933 that attracted a record crowd of 20,744.
 Sadly, the old ground fell into disrepair over the years and in order to satisfy safety regulations several alterations had to be made which reduced the capacity considerably.
 Eventually, in 1991, the stadium was totally demolished as part of Sainsbury’s redevelopment of the area.